AliyaAlsafa1/iris-artifact-eval/README.md

 # Iris: Expressive Traffic Analysis for the Modern Internet

-Iris is an open-source framework for executing traffic analysis research.
+Iris is an open-source development framework for traffic analysis research.

 Iris provides high-level abstractions, like [Zeek](https://zeek.org), alongside low-level, performant access to connection data.
 Iris absorbs the common, tedious tasks associated with traffic analysis, leaving researchers to focus on what is relevant to their use-cases.
-In experiments on the Stanford University network, we find that Iris can execute hundreds of concurrent, complex analsysis tasks at 100Gbps+ on a single commodity server.
+In experiments on the Stanford University network, we find that Iris can execute multiple concurrent, complex analsysis tasks at 100Gbps+ on a single commodity server.

 ## Note for Artifact Evaluation

 Meaningfully replicating the experiments in the Iris paper requires access to live traffic.
 However, Iris supports offline development and evaluation using packet captures.
+Additionally, the Iris *compiler*---which translates user-defined code and specifications into an end-to-end analysis pipeline---is a key aspect of the system.

 Full Rust crate documentation for using and developing against Iris will be improved and released in the coming weeks.

-This is an initial version.
+## Installation and Setup

+Iris requires installing Rust and DPDK.
+Follow the instructions in [INSTALL.md](INSTALL.md) to set up Iris.

-## Iris Programming Framework
+## Iris Programming Framework: Overview

 An Iris application consists of *one or more* traffic *subscriptions*, each of which consists of filters, data types, and callbacks over tracked connections.